 Use of unlocked technology

 A classroom reservation does not include any event support services (A/V equipment, catering, custodial support, security).
-However, these services may be arranged on a fee basis.
+However, these services may be arranged on a fee basis with external partners.

 The University does not require general liability insurance for most events scheduled by groups internal to the University.
 However, if the general public is invited to your event, separate insurance will be required.